cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 - inclusion-proof (label: -1): REQUIRED.
 Inclusion proofs.
 Value type: Array of bstr.

 The payload of an RFC9162_SHA256 inclusion proof signature is the Merkle tree hash as defined in {{-certificate-transparency-v2}}.

-The payload SHOULD be detached; detaching the payload forces verifiers to recompute the root from the inclusion proof.
-This protects against implementation errors where the signature is verified but the Merkle root does not match the inclusion proof.
-The EDN for a Receipt containing an inclusion proof for RFC9162_SHA256 is:
+An EDN example for a Receipt containing an inclusion proof for RFC9162_SHA256 with a detached payload (see {{profiles-def}}) is:

 ~~~~ cbor-diag
 / cose-sign1 / 18([